A Desperate Man: Plot

 NCIS investigates the death of Navy lieutenant Maya Burris, whose body was found at a studio apartment.
 However their investigation is hindered by her husband Detective Nick Burris, who tries to take over the case then breaks into the crime scene to solve it himself.
 After Ray stands her up at dinner the previous night, Ziva begins to think about her future with him, and has a life-changing decision to make when Ray apologises by asking her to marry him.

 The case takes a complex turn when they learn that Maya Burris worked in Pakistan and had recently confronted Barry Norton, a recently fired co-worker (revealed to have leaked classified intel to terrorists) for using her I.D. to access files.
 However, when Norton turns up dead in an orchestrated car crash in D.C. the following night, they begin to question if the lieutenant was just collateral damage.

-After finding Rays phone number in the victims phone logs, Ziva confronts him when the realises he stood her up to kill Norton.
+After finding Ray's phone number in the victims phone logs, Ziva confronts him when she realises he stood her up to kill Norton.
 Ray reveals that he was supposed to assassinate Norton in Pakistan but he botched the op and Norton escaped, and rather than let him escape Ray tracked him to D.C. and made 2 attempts to kill him: the first attempt he accidentally killed Lieutenant Burris, the second when he tampered with the car.
 Ziva realizes she no longer feels she can trust him, and dumps him.
-Gibbs informs her that the C.I.A confirmed that by killing Norton on American soil, Ray violated orders and will be fired and imprisoned.
+Gibbs informs her that the C.I.A. confirmed that by killing Norton on American soil, Ray violated orders and will be fired and imprisoned.